 “No,” answered the warrior who had spoken up, “No Anagativa is.”
-He turned his eyes to their sacred crystal, the wise Prakala, and it was then the others understood.
+He turned his eyes to their Sacred Kristal, the wise Prakala, and it was then the others understood.

 She would be the answer.

-And so, the Lyuminans began to carry their crystal—up hills, over mountains, past towers and towards the highest heaven.
+And so, the Lyuminans began to carry their Kristal—up hills, over mountains, past towers and towards the highest heaven.

-As far as the Lyuminans could stretch, so did the crystal, its translucent white essence uniting with the sky’s brilliant blue.
+As far as the Lyuminans could stretch, so did the Kristal, its translucent white essence uniting with the sky’s brilliant blue.

 “Now we must adorn Prakala, for though lightning is quick, it is also greedy.
 What it touches, it burns…unwilling to share with the world.
 It will hunger for Prakala’s wealth and prove unable to resist her most alluring aura.”

-The crystal, the great Prakala, sat poised like an emperor above Ailur, and so the angelic Anagativa of the Lyumina clan decorated her as one.
-With furs and bangles, scepters and crowns, the Lyuminans dressed their Sacred Crystal with the riches of their land.
+The Kristal, the great Prakala, sat poised like an emperor above Ailur, and so the angelic Anagativa of the Lyumina clan decorated her as one.
+With furs and bangles, scepters and crowns, the Lyuminans dressed their Sacred Kristal with the riches of their land.